strawberry-graphql/strawberry/docs/types/resolvers.md

 Sometimes it is useful to access the information for the current execution context.
 Strawberry allows to declare a parameter of type `Info` that will be automatically passed to the resolver.
-This parameter containes the information for the current execution context.
+This parameter contains the information for the current execution context.

 ```python